mazarzycki/mazarzycki/README.md

 I’m building a portfolio of practical, real-world projects focused on backend engineering, APIs, and cloud fundamentals.

-### 📦 Upcoming Portfolio Project
-(inspired by Clean Architecture & microservice patterns)

-A modular Python-based system, organized into well-defined layers and services, potentially with an API or lightweight service communication layer in the middle.
+### Current Project: Event & Log Collector

+A modular Flask-based backend following clean architecture principles

+I’m currently building a lightweight event and log collection system designed with a clean, layered structure.
+The focus is on creating a maintainable, testable backend and showcasing solid engineering fundamentals rather than building a production SIEM.

-This project will demonstrate:
+This project highlights:

-- proper separation of concerns
+- clear separation of responsibilities across domains, services, and infrastructure

-- scalable project structure
-- API handling
+- a scalable, modular project layout inspired by clean architecture

+- a well-structured Flask API for event ingestion, querying, and simple analytics

-- testing approach
+- a thoughtful testing approach (services + API)

-- CI/CD and deployment to Azure
-- practical security considerations
+- Docker-based deployment, with future integration points for Azure

+- essential security practices such as configuration management and API key handling

-More details coming as the project evolves.
+More features and documentation will be added as the project evolves.

 ---